 Urinary tract infections for dogs are painful illnesses and cause a lot of troubles in affected dogs.

 The disease is commonly referred to as UTI and it needs immediate treatment from a veterinarian because it has the tendency to become life-threatening in case the symptoms are ignored or left untreated.

 A dog’s urinary tract is composed of several organs: their bladder, the ureters, the urethra, and their kidneys.
 A canine UTI exists when any of these organs is bacterially infected.
 In contrast, a dog bladder infection is diagnosed when specifically the pet’s bladder becomes infected.
 A bladder infection is considered to be a lower UTI infection in dogs.

 What are Urinary Tract Infections for dogs?

 Urinary tract infections for dogs or UTIs are infections caused by bacteria, fungi or at times, parasites in the urinary tract of the dog.

 The urinary tract includes organs like the bladder, kidneys, ureters, and urethra.
-The bacteria in the environment or the intestines enter the urethra and consequently, proliferate in the urinary bladder.
+The bacteria in the environment and the intestines enter the urethra and consequently, proliferate in the urinary bladder.

 What causes UTIs in dogs?